 Turkey tail mushroom is considered safe, with few side effects reported in research studies.

-Another potential side effect of consuming turkey tail mushroom is darkening of the fingernails (
+Another potential side effect of consuming turkey tail mushroom is the darkening of the fingernails (

 Even though it has a good safety profile, it’s important to speak with your doctor before supplementing with turkey tail mushroom.

-turkey tail mushroom may result in side effects, such as diarrhea, gas, dark
+Turkey tail mushroom may result in side effects, such as diarrhea, gas, dark fingernails and vomiting.

 Turkey tail is a medicinal mushroom with an impressive range of benefits.